Mosaic-Chain/mosaic-chain/pallets/airdrop/README.md

 }
 ```

 _NOTE_: The package needs to be **SCALE encoded**.
-The jsoin blob above is only to give an example of a possible package.
+The json blob above is only to give an example of a possible package.

 _NOTE:_ Only a certain number of pending transactions of this type are allowed and transactions
 must be submitted ordered by the nonce.
 The current nonce can be read from the pallet's storage.